hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 * cloudtamer.io

-Cloudtamer.io has two integration options.
-Customers can choose to focus on cost savings or compliance findings on an active account when using CloudTamer.
+When using cloudtamer.io, customers can choose to focus on cost savings or compliance findings on an active account.